bitficus/theSat/README.md

-# theSat
-The "@" democratized communication, the "sat" will democratize transactions.

 At present, there is not a widely accepted symbol for the Bitcoin unit "Satoshi".
 This project seeks to establish the "sat" ($@) as the currency symbol for the satoshi.
 In theory, the "sat" would be aesthetic and functional.
 Using the "sat" symbol, Bitcoin transactions could be conducted similarly to e-mail communication (1000$@Alice).